-- 6. A minimum of four (4) voting members is required before a vote on a grievance can be taken, and the decision of the Grievance Committee shall be by simple majority vote.
-Within ten (10) school days, the Grievance Committee shall submit its findings of facts and recommendations to the Vice-President for Student Services with copies going to each party of the grievance and to the college President.
-This shall serve as a final decision unless changed through the appeal process. - 7.
-If the grievant is not satisfied with the decision of the Grievance Committee, he/she may appeal the decision.
+- The Vice President for Learning and Student Services or The Vice President for Finance and Administration will serve as Chair (non-voting member). - The Personnel Officer will serve as employee advocate (non-voting member). - Two faculty members, (i.e., a vocational or technical instructor and a College Transfer or General Education instructor). - Two administrators appointed by the President. - One staff member appointed by the college President. - The employee (grievant). - 6.
+Five (5) voting members are required before a vote on a grievance can be taken.
+The decision of the Grievance Committee shall be by majority vote.
+Within ten (10) school days, the Grievance Committee shall submit findings of facts and recommendations to the Vice President for Learning and Student Services and or the Vice President for Finance and Administration with copies going to each party of the grievance and to the college President.
+This shall serve as the final decision unless changed through the appeal process.

+7. If the Grievant is not satisfied with the decision of the Grievance Committee, he/she may appeal the decision.
 This appeal must be made within three (3) school days of receipt of the decision, by means of written request to the college President.
-The President will render a decision within ten (10) school days and transmit it in writing to both concerned parties and to the Grievance Committee.
+The President will render a decision within ten (10) school days and transmit the decision in writing to both concerned parties and to the Grievance Committee members.
 In all cases, the President's decision shall serve as the final governing authority of the college.